Sharon Batt

 Research interests

 My work combines scholarly research with public education and social change activism.
 Recent publications and activities extend my book about industry funding of patient groups (Health Advocacy Inc. UBC Press, 2017) into academic, policy and public discussion.
-Publications include a critical analysis of evidence in law, journalism and ethnography with an international group of political science scholars, a social history analysis of health advocacy in the United States with members of PharmedOut at Georgetown University, reflections on being heckled at a health technology conference, and a project with the Canadian Federation of Nurses Unions on corporate opposition to universal Pharmacare.
+Publications include a look at diversity among patient advocates shaping rare disease policy in Canada, a white paper with PharmedOut colleagues at Georgetown University on what needs to change at the FDA, a social history analysis of health advocacy in the United States with members of PharmedOut, and investigative journalism for The Breach on how patient groups funded by the pharmaceutical industry contribute to high drug prices.
 Academic exchanges include visits to the Mario Negri Institute in Milan, Concordia University in Montreal, and the University of Windsor.
-My public and community engagement includes briefs and consultations to support controls on the price of patented medicines in Canada, membership on Health Canada’s Scientific Advisory Committee on Health Products for Women, membership on the executive of the Nova Scotia Health Coalition, and membership in the advocacy collaboration, Independent Voices for Safe and Effective Drugs.
+My public and community engagement includes briefs and consultations to support controls on the price of patented medicines in Canada, membership on Health Canada’s Scientific Advisory Committee on Health Products for Women, membership on the board of the Nova Scotia Health Coalition, and in the advocacy collaboration, Independent Voices for Safe and Effective Drugs (IVSED).

 Selected publications